 - Laminator and Laminating Pouches

-To prepare this alphabet activity, fill out the form below to get the printables sent to your inbox.
-After receiving the email, download and print the puzzles that you need.
+To prepare this alphabet activity, click on the button below.
+Then, download and print the puzzles that you need.
 I like to print my resources on white card stock, because it is more durable.
 But, you can use copy paper too.

 Next, laminate the cards so your kids can use them over and over.
 Then, cut the letter puzzles apart.
 You can store the pieces in a resealable plastic bag or pencil pouch.